 For more information, please see the Running For Fitness

-The route is two and a third clockwise laps of the park, keeping the marker cones on your right at all times.
+The route is just over two and a half clockwise laps of the park, keeping the marker cones on your right at all times.

 Toilets and changing area (items left at owner’s risk) can be found at the pavilion near the finish line.

-Location of startThe run starts close to the children’s playground.
+Location of startThe run starts close to the Hook Farm Road entrance to the park.